Augustin Daly: Biography

 At the first of these, he gathered a company of players, headed by Ada Rehan, which made for it a high reputation, and for them he adapted plays from foreign sources, and revived Shakespearean comedies in a manner before unknown in America.
 He took his entire company on tour, visiting England, Germany and France, and some of the best actors on the American stage have owed their training and first successes to him.
 Among these were Clara Morris, Sara Jewett, John Drew, Jr., Maurice Barrymore, Fanny Davenport, Agnes Ethel, Maude Adams, Mrs. Gilbert, Tyrone Power, Sr., Ada Dyas, Isadora Duncan, Maud Jeffries and many others.
 Daly's willingness to, as he put it, "stoop to the curb and bestow upon the low, untried actor a chance at greatness" earned him the nickname "Little Man Auggie" among his peers.
 His play Leah the Forsaken, adapted from Hermann Salomon Mosenthal's Deborah, was a star vehicle for Margaret Mather.

 His Shakespeare productions were often severely criticized by George Bernard Shaw, who was active as a drama critic during those years.
 Shaw took Daly to task for cutting Shakespeare's plays and for presenting them in unorthodox ways.
 (Shaw was a strong believer in presenting Shakespeare's plays uncut.)
 Several of Shaw's criticisms of Daly's Shakespeare productions were reprinted in the anthology Shaw on Shakespeare.

+He was a founding member of The Players.

 In 1894, he was awarded the Laetare Medal by the University of Notre Dame, considered the most prestigious award for American Catholics.

 Daly was a great book-lover, and his valuable library was dispersed by auction after his death, which occurred in Paris.
 Besides plays, original and adapted, he wrote Woffington: a Tribute to the Actress and the Woman (1888).

-He died on 7th June 1899 in Paris aged 60 and laid to rest in Calvary Cemetery, Woodside, Queens County, New York, US.
+He died on 7 June 1899 in Paris aged 60 and laid to rest in Calvary Cemetery, Woodside, Queens County, New York, US.

 Dora Knowlton Ranous, a onetime actress in the Daly company, published a 1910 memoir of her experiences entitled Diary of a Daly Débutante.